BattleTech: The Animated Series: Intro

-Every episode begins with a voiceover and intro sequence narrated by Adam Steiner:
+Every episode begins with a voice over and intro sequence narrated by Adam Steiner:

 "This is the Inner Sphere - thousands of planets colonized by humankind.
 Once it was united under the Star League, but for the last three hundred years, it has been consumed by savage wars.
 Until a new enemy appeared - mysterious invaders known as "The Clans".
 Powerful and ruthless, they struck like lightning, attacking every sector at once!
 But they made one big mistake - they attacked my home planet!
 Now, in the spirit of the Star League, ancient enemies have reunited!
 And we're gonna take back our galaxy!"

 Sourcebook

 In 1995, FASA published 1st Somerset Strikers, a sourcebook companion for the animated series.
-The book provided background information on the BattleTech universe for viewers of the series, as well as stats and scenarios for use in the franchise's wargaming products, including BattleTech, MechWarrior, AeroTech and Battlespace.
-The book also provided synopses for all 13 episodes and attempted to address the contradictions of the series with the established BattleTech canon.
+The book provided background information on the BattleTech universe for viewers of the series, as well as stats and scenarios for use in the franchise's wargaming products, including BattleTech, MechWarrior, AeroTech and BattleSpace.
+The book also provided synopses for all 13 episodes and attempted to address the contradictions of the series with the established BattleTech canon by framing the show as a work of in-universe fiction.

+Comics

+A 5 issue limited comicbook series called BattleTech: Fallout (based on the hit animated series) was created by Malibu Comics and released in 1994.
+It took place at the same time as the Clan Jade Falcon invasion, with 1st Somerset Striker's Rachel Spectors sister, heavily evolved within the storyline.